cloyne/docker-powerdns-primary/README.md

 To add a DNS record (e.g. a subdomain):
+0. Make sure the version on the server matches the version in this repository.
+   If the version on the server is newer, update this repository to match first.
+Check `/etc/powerdns/bind/db.cloyne.org` in the `dns` container on server2.
 1. Open `etc/powerdns/bind/db.cloyne.org` in an editor
 2. Increment the Serial number
 3. Add the line